Err0-io/err0agent/README.md

 ## What is the err0agent?

-The err0agent is the agent that will parse the source code, detect errors, exceptions and logs statement and apply the corresponding Management Policy, notably by <u>inserting Error Codes</u>.
+The err0agent is the agent that will parse the source code, detect error/exception handlers and logs statement and apply the corresponding Error Numbering Policy, notably by <u>inserting Error Codes like [ERR-0123]</u>.
 The agent is open-source as we wouldn't ourselves run anything in our CI/CD pipeline that we couldn't check.

 ## Which programming languages are supported by err0?

-The err0agent automatically detects the programming language.
+The err0agent automatically detects the following programming language.

 <div align="center">
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/c/c-original.svg" width="50" height="50"/>